 Roses Repertory Dance Company is an auditioned ensemble for juniors and seniors.
 The company will learn repertory choreographed by the teacher, company members and guest artists.
 The repertory will be performed at the RPCS Winter and Spring Dance Concerts and other engagements arranged by the teacher.
 There are mandatory rehearsals during the last two weeks of August to prepare for RPCS' Opening Day Convocation.
-Every other year, Roses, along with Semiquavers and FTE, creates an interdisciplinary piece that tours in the summer.
+In past years, Roses, along with Semiquavers and FTE, has created an interdisciplinary piece that toured in the summer.